P. G. Morgan

-Peter Gwynne Morgan is a television and film writer/producer.
+Peter Gwynne Morgan is a Welsh television and film writer/producer.
 A winner of the 2009 Emmy Award for Outstanding Writing for Nonfiction Programming for his work on Roman Polanski: Wanted and Desired, he is married to American documentary director Marina Zenovich.

 Education

 Morgan was born in Bangor, North Wales.
 He was educated at Henleaze School, Bristol and Penglais School, Aberystwyth.
 After school, Morgan won a scholarship to read Modern History at Worcester College, Oxford.
 While at Oxford, Morgan was a regular contributor to "Isis" and also produced plays at the Oxford Playhouse and the Edinburgh Fringe Festival.
 After graduating in 1988 with an Honours degree in Modern History, Morgan obtained a postgraduate Diploma in Journalism from the University of Wales, College of Cardiff.

 Career

 TV journalism

 After a short stint on the Western Mail, Morgan joined ITN as a graduate trainee in 1989.
 He worked as a producer for News at Ten and as a foreign affairs producer and on-screen reporter for Channel 4 News, covering stories such as the LA Riots, the Eritrean Civil War and the Troubles in Northern Ireland.

 During his time at Channel Four News, Morgan spent three years covering the conflict in the Former Yugoslavia, working closely with the late Gaby Rado.
 Morgan was also part of the reporting team which won 1994 BAFTA and Amnesty International Awards for their coverage of the siege of Srebrenica.
 During these years, Morgan also wrote regularly for The Guardian, the Times Literary Supplement, the New Statesman, Index on Censorship and the New Welsh Review.
 In 1999, he returned to Oxford as a Reuters Fellow at Green Templeton College.